 Winter Break is almost here.
 You had a taste of having your student home from college over Thanksgiving Break, but that was just an appetizer.
 The full course is coming over Winter Break, which might be as long as a month or more.
 Hopefully, everything went well over Thanksgiving Break, but there may have been some adjustments and compromises along the way.

 Thinking ahead to Winter Break, and doing some planning, means you and your student can work together to make it not only a pleasant, but a productive break as well.
 Here are fourteen suggestions for ways that your student can use at least a portion of Winter Break to do more than just catch up on sleep and friends (but be sure to leave plenty of time for that as well).
-Of course, he can’t do everything on this list, but help your student decide what will give him the most benefit.
+Of course, they can’t do everything on this list, but help your student decide what will give them the most benefit.

 - Make sure that everyone agrees on any important “house rules” or expectations for the Break.
 Talking about these up front will mean less tension and fewer hours spent worrying about getting along.